In Tuesday’s blog post we discussed what bitsquatting is and how it happens. But how can bitsquatted Domain:

 - Set up a rogue “update server” that sends a malicious version of a mobile app, patch or OS update to devices that auto-check for updates

-- Set up a drive-by install of malware that could infect older or unpatched versions of a particular system, potentially giving someone a backdoor into each infected system, log keystrokes, or steal data
+- Set up a drive-by install of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. that could infect older or unpatched versions of a particular system, potentially giving someone a backdoor into each infected system, log keystrokes, or steal data

 What can you do to protect your organization and customers?